cmmartine/instant_messenger/README.md

 Run `make build` for first time setup

-`make up` to start rails and the ai model, or `make rails` to just start rails, then navigate to localhost:8080
+`make up` to start rails and the ai model, or `make rails` to just start rails

+If using make rails: navigate to localhost:3000, otherwise navigate to localhost:8080

 `make down` to stop the containers